 Students develop the skills necessary to be able to create an effective press release, letter or advertisement.
 Theories and principles of persuasion are examined, with an emphasis on likeability, trustworthiness and expertise.
 The aspects of consistency, reciprocity and conformity are investigated along with the use of humor and fear in the development of persuasive communication.

 Students learn the roles, responsibilities and essential duties of press secretaries as they are performed in different areas, such as industry associations, advocacy organizations, the executive branch of government or political campaigns.
 Drafting press releases, talking point papers, strategy memos and op-ed pieces are among the skills developed in this course.
 Theories and techniques of handling press conference situations are also examined.

 Depending on the degree, students may qualify for entry-level or advanced positions in various organizations or businesses such as journalism, public relations, marketing, promotions or advertising.
 Voluntary certification from professional organizations, such as the Public Relations Society of America, serves as an indicator of competence and may enhance employment and advancement possibilities (www.prsa.org).

-According to the U.S. Bureau of Labor Statistics, job opportunities in journalism for broadcast news analysts are expected to decrease by 13% during the 2014 to 2024 decade, while openings for advertising and promotion managers are expected to rise by 5% (www.bls.gov).
-Reporters and correspondents are expected to see an 8% decline in employment during the same period.
+According to the U.S. Bureau of Labor Statistics, job opportunities in journalism for broadcast news analysts are expected to increase by 1% during the 2018 to 2028 decade, while openings for advertising and promotion managers are expected to rise by 3% (www.bls.gov).
+Reporters and correspondents are expected to see a 12% decline in employment during the same period.